Request a Traveling Trunk

 Traveling Trunk Options

 Interested in finding out how art and regional history can bring science and math to life?
 Check out our STEAM Trunk for a hands-on, minds-on exploration of the stories and objects – from mind-boggling optical illusions to American quilts – that animate the Museum’s permanent collection.
 Each lesson is accompanied by hands-on objects, additional resources and supplemental readings, and an extension activity.
+This trunk is recommended for grades 2 and up.

 Focus on Science: 3D Visualization and Optical Art - Investigate the science behind some of the mind-bending objects in our collection and experiment with creating your own optical illusion.
 (P.S.
 The poster and 3D glasses accompanying this lesson are yours to keep!)